DarkVeneno/CraftLink/README.md

 ## License

-This mod is available under the GNU Lesser General Public License v3.0.
+This mod is available under the MIT License.